I love stories. I love the idea of journeys.

 But this journey is not a story I ever wanted to share.

-I promised myself, however, that if I ever came to see the light, if I ever came through Lyme Disease and its related conditions, I needed to share it – just in case it helps someone on a similar road to feel a little less alone.
+I promised myself, however, that if I ever came to see the light, I needed to share it – just in case it helps someone on a similar road to feel a little less alone.

 So although I have managed to condense it all into just a few words – please know, it has not been a quick ride.